disarmyouwitha/bobber_bot/README.md

 # [AT THE MOMENT]:
 > The bot will cast `Baubles from "9"` onto `fishing pole on "7"` when it starts, then use the `fishing skill on "8"`.
+> ^(Optionally you can enable `_mouse_mode=True` to only use the mouse for fishing actions and it will walk you through calibration -- allowing you to type to your guild, etc, if you are a chatter-bug like me =3)

 > It will track the bobber by using the HSV threshold set during calibration.. this usually only takes a few gueses.